redhat-developer/redhat-sso-quickstarts/fuse/service-camel/README.md

 Level: Beginner
 Technologies: Apache Camel, JBoss Fuse
 Summary: Apache Camel Service
-Target Product: Keycloak, JBoss Fuse
+Target Product: Red Hat SSO, JBoss Fuse
 Source: <https://github.com/redhat-developer/redhat-sso-quickstarts>

 What is it?
 -----------

-The `service-cxf-camel` quickstart demonstrates how to write a Apache Camel RestDSL service secured by Keycloak and deploy it to JBoss Fuse.
+The `service-cxf-camel` quickstart demonstrates how to write a Apache Camel RestDSL service secured by Red Hat SSO and deploy it to JBoss Fuse.

 The service endpoint is very simple and will only return a simple message stating what endpoint was invoked.
 It doesn't require authentication for REST requests, however those 2 REST endpoint subcontexts are secured: